 - Funds can be registered (i.e. RSP/RIF) or non-registered

-- You can redeem funds should you need them
+- Can invest as little as $50 per month and redeem funds should you need them

-- You can own many different types of underlying investments within each fund to reduce your overall risk
+- Can own many different types of underlying investments within each fund to reduce your overall risk

 - Investments available to suit any risk tolerance